JakubCzura/KnitterNotebookProject/README.md

 ![20](https://github.com/JakubCzura/KnitterNotebookProject/assets/76125047/dfe3f94d-34e3-442b-9749-af551314be60)

+## Launching
+* Download the repository from GitHub
+* Open solution KnitterNotebookProject.sln (for example using Visual Studio)
+* Set KnitterNotebook at chosen project and click launch

 ## Thanks
 I would like to thank my girlfriend Karolina for giving me idea to create this project.
 She told me all her expectations what the application should do.